-4 IUCN (1994) Guidelines for Protected Area Management Categories.
-Cambridge: IUCN 5 Based on Census 2011 "Households with no usual resident"
+3 IUCN (1994) Guidelines for Protected Area Management Categories.
+Cambridge: IUCN 4 Based on Census 2011 "Households with no usual resident"

-Number Issue Description development and the restriction of access.
-Conversely the military presence has protected large areas from intensive agriculture and has therefore had positive effects in terms of biodiversity and the archaeological resource.
+Number Issue Description of biodiversity and the archaeological resource.
 The military also provide employment opportunities in the National Park.
-20 Accessibility of the The 2004 Review of the National Park Authorities in National Park as a Wales reported that 'it is the view of national recreational resource consultees that the majority of their visitors come for all sectors of from a narrow social grouping (i.e. white middle society class)'.
+20 Accessibility of the National Park as a recreational resource for all sectors of society The 2004 Review of the National Park Authorities in Wales reported that 'it is the view of national consultees that the majority of their visitors come from a narrow social grouping (i.e. white middle class)'.
 For the National Park to meet its goals for inclusivity, opportunities to use the park for recreation need to be available to all sectors of society.
-Serviced and self-catering accommodation needs to be available to people on a range of incomes.
-This inclusivity would be threatened by policies that would shift Pembrokeshire's tourism product towards the high end of the market.
-21 The national role of National Parks provide the settings in which the National Park in activities that promote good health and wellbeing improving health and can take place.
-These include active benefits such well-being as walking or cycling and passive benefits such as those gained through tranquillity, inspirational scenery and encounters with nature.
-National Parks support the good quality environments that are essential to maintaining clean air, water and land without which human health would suffer.
-22 Cultural The distinctiveness of the National Park's Distinctiveness communities is impacted by outward migration of young people and inward migration from other parts of the UK.
+Serviced and self- catering accommodation needs to be available to people on a range of incomes.
+This inclusivity would be threatened by policies that would shift Pembrokeshire's tourism product 21 The national role of the National Park in improving health and well-being towards the high end of the market.
+National Parks provide the settings in which activities that promote good health and wellbeing can take place.
+These include 'active' benefits such as walking or cycling and 'passive' benefits such as those gained through 'tranquillity', inspirational scenery and encounters with nature National Parks support the good quality environments that are essential to maintaining clean air, water and land without which human health would suffer.
+22 Cultural Distinctiveness The distinctiveness of the National Park's communities is impacted by outward migration of young people and inward migration from other parts of the UK.
 An example of how this might manifest itself is a negative impact on the use of the Welsh language in the National Park.
 The percentage of Welsh speakers in the Park increased between 1991 and 2001, but has since decreased between the 2001 and 2011 censuses.
 Whilst some communities within (or partially within) the National Park have experienced small increases in the number of Welsh speakers many have experienced decreases between 2001 and 2011.
-With the exception of changes in the use of the Welsh language between Censuses, elements of cultural distinctiveness are difficult to define and
+With the exception of changes in the use of the Welsh language between Censuses, elements of cultural distinctiveness are difficult to define and measure, which creates a challenge to attempts to identify and nurture the distinctive elements of National Park communities.

-Number Issue Description measure, which creates a challenge to attempts to identify and nurture the distinctive elements of National Park communities.
-23 Demand for minerals There is demand for quarried minerals, in part fuelled by poor rates of recycling and reuse of mineral resources, and this National Park is a rich mineral resource.
+Number Issue Description 23 Demand for minerals There is demand for quarried minerals, in part fuelled by poor rates of recycling and reuse of mineral resources, and this National Park is a rich mineral resource.
 Current working quarries are reaching the end of their lives.
 Though National Planning Policy would advise against mineral extraction within National Parks except in exceptional circumstances, since 2000 the National Park Authority has received six applications to extend quarrying activity at existing site or carry out exploratory work for new resources.
 As of September 2017 there are currently 5 active quarry sites in Pembrokeshire Coast National Park (see Page B91 of Appendix B "Baseline information").
-24 The national role of the National Park in establishing awareness, appreciation and understanding of its special qualities The second purpose of National Parks to promote understanding of the special qualities of the National Parks - influencing attitudes and behaviour - is essential to effective conservation of the Park.
-The goal is to impart the values, and develop the skills and understanding, to take part in informed decisions about how things can be done more sustainably.
+24 The national role of the National Park in establishing awareness, appreciation and understanding of its special qualities The second purpose of National Parks to promote understanding the special qualities of the National Parks - and influencing attitudes and behaviour - is essential to effective conservation of the Park.
+The goal is to impart the values, and develop the skills and understanding take part in informed decisions about how things can be done more sustainably.
 These educational outcomes are likely to reveal themselves in subtle changes in behaviour, occurring over significant periods of time.
 Therefore assessing the impact of the opportunities offered by the National Park in achieving these goals is likely to be difficult.